Annex C (informative) Compatibility [diff]

 Effect on original feature: A valid C++ 2023 program that performs operations mixing a value of an enumeration type and a value of a different enumeration type or of a floating-point type is ill-formed.

-For example: enum E1 { e }; enum E2 { f }; bool b = e <= 3.7; // ill-formed; previously well-formed int k = f - e; // ill-formed; previously well-formed auto x = true ? e : f; // ill-formed; previously well-formed
+[Example 1: enum E1 { e }; enum E2 { f }; bool b = e <= 3.7; // ill-formed; previously well-formed int k = f - e; // ill-formed; previously well-formed auto x = true ? e : f; // ill-formed; previously well-formed — end example]

-C.1.3 [dcl.dcl]: Declarations [diff.cpp23.dcl.dcl]
+C.1.3 [dcl.dcl]: declarations [diff.cpp23.dcl.dcl]

 Affected subclause: [dcl.init.list]